redarashid/portfolio-main/README.md

 🎯 Purpose

-This portfolio serves as my digital identity and highlights my ability to build fast, responsive, and user-focused web interfaces.
+This portfolio represents my digital identity and showcases my ability to build fast, responsive, and user-focused web interfaces.